Colostrum

 Terminology

-• IgA: Immunoglobulin A, the primary mucosal antibody class, concentrated at gut and respiratory epithelia.
+• IgA: Immunoglobulin A. A mucosal antibody class relevant to gut and respiratory surfaces.

-• TGF-beta: Transforming Growth Factor beta, regulates epithelial cell proliferation, tight-junction integrity, and immune tolerance.
+• TGF-beta: Transforming Growth Factor beta.
+Growth-factor family involved in epithelial repair and immune tolerance.

-• IGF-1: Insulin-like Growth Factor 1, present in colostrum but degraded in digestion, so oral dosing does NOT raise systemic IGF-1.
+• IGF-1: Insulin-like Growth Factor 1.
+Present in bovine colostrum, but oral intake does not reliably raise systemic IGF-1.

-• URI: Upper Respiratory Illness, the primary clinical endpoint in colostrum athlete trials.
+• URI: Upper respiratory illness.
+The main clinical endpoint in athlete colostrum trials.

 Dosing & Protocols